irynaomelchenko/landing/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is test simple landing.

 ## Technologies
 Project is created with:
 * HTML version: 5
 * CSS version: 3
 * JQuery:
-..*tabs
+..* tabs
-..*flip
+..* flip
-..*smooth scrolling
+..* smooth scrolling
-..*slick carousel
+..* slick carousel

 ## Setup
 To run this project, clone it from GitHub using next command: